stanley643/puddle/README.md

-a shopping site for our customers
+a django system that will be used for shopping services